bloombloombloom/Bloom/src/TargetController/README.md

 When a component needs to write to the target's program memory, it must enable programming mode on the target.
 This can be done by issuing the `EnableProgrammingMode` command to the TargetController (see `TargetControllerConsole::enableProgrammingMode()`).
-Once programming mode has been enabled, the TargetController will reject any subsequent commands that involve debug operations (such as `ResumeTargetExecution`, `RaedTargetRegisters`, etc), until programming mode has been disabled.
+Once programming mode has been enabled, the TargetController will reject any subsequent commands that involve debug operations (such as `ResumeTargetExecution`, `ReadTargetRegisters`, etc), until programming mode has been disabled.

 The TargetController will emit `ProgrammingModeEnabled` and `ProgrammingModeDisabled` events when it enables/disables